craic/simple_tooltip/README.markdown

 With Simple Tooltip you create tooltip help content in a web form and record it in the database via a Tooltip model.
 Content can be created in plain text, HTML, Markdown and Textile, allowing tooltips to use the full features of HTML, including links, CSS styling, etc.

+Take a look at the [Demo Site]("http://simple-tooltip-demo.craic.com" 'Demo site') to see it in action.

 Tooltip links, typically small icons, are placed in your views with calls to a simple helper method that refer to the related content by title.